-- Candidates access course material, assignments, and interactions with their peers and the Instructor, via the Brightspace online format.
-Course materials and activities are provided in modules, which are developed by each Instructor, in a format that best suits his/her instructional approach.
-Students access the course modules at their own pace, with Instructor-defined due dates for various course activities and course assignments.
-Each assignment (for each course) is submitted to a designated assignment Dropbox, within each course/module. - Interactions with peers are conducted via discussion forums and chat sessions, within the Brightspace platform. - Discussion forums: Are created by the Instructor, are student-led, and are guided by Instructor- or student-generated questions and/or course activities.
+- Candidates access course material, assignments, and interactions with peers via online format.
+Course materials and activities are provided in modules, which are developed by each instructor, in a format that best suits his/her instructional approach.
+Each assignment (for each course) is submitted to a designated assignment post.
+The instructor defines due dates for various course activities and course assignments. - Interactions with peers are conducted via in class discussions, discussion forums, and chat sessions. - Discussion forums: Are created by the Instructor, are student-led, and are guided by Instructor- or student-generated questions and/or course activities.
 The Instructor's role is limited to that of monitoring student interactions for the purpose of grading, as well as for intervention purposes, in the event there is evidence of student misconceptions and/or unanswered questions. - Chat sessions: Are created and led by the students, without any Instructor interaction/intervention.
-Students are free to open/begin a chat session with any one or group of their peers, with the purpose of discussing individual/group course assignments. - Interactions with the Instructor are conducted within the Virtual Classroom in Brightspace.
-Instructors schedule meeting dates/times for the class to meet, as a whole, for lecture and/or student group presentations.
-Instructors and students are able to see, hear, and interact with each other, during those sessions.
-The Virtual Classroom has capabilities for students to break out into small groups (to complete activities or discussions) and to come back and share with the entire class. - Opportunities for conducting individual consultations (in an Office Hours format) are also available via the Virtual Classroom.
+Students are free to open/begin a chat session with any one or group of their peers, with the purpose of discussing individual/group course assignments. - Interactions with the instructor are conducted via in class sessions and/or within the online platform.
+During these sessions, students have the opportunity to actively participate in class instruction and activities.
+Instructors schedule meeting dates/times for the class to meet, as a whole, for lecture and/or student group presentations. - Opportunities for conducting individual consultations are available via traditional office hours.
+In addition to traditional office hours, individual consultations can be conducted online via the online platform.

 As a whole, this form of course delivery is considered to be "hybrid," with face-to-face, in-person meetings being replaced by face-to-face meetings held in the Virtual Classroom.
-However, when necessary, face-to-face meetings may be scheduled to meet on TMU's campus.

-Truett McConnell University Master of Education Concentration in Elementary Education Checklist
+Truett McConnell University Master of Education Concentration in Elementary Education Degree Program Checklist

 Student: ID#: Advisor:

 Class Hours Grade Semester

-Prof essional Development (12 Hours)
+Profes sional Development (12 Hours)

-ED 510 Advanced Instructional and Assessment Planning 3
+ED 510 Advanced Instructional and Assessmen t Planning 3

-ED 520 Curriculum and Pedagogy in Multicultural Education 3
+ED 520 Curriculum and Pedagogy in Multicultur al Education 3

 ED 540 Current Issues in Education 3

 ED/PY 530 Educational Psychology 3

-Rese earch (3 hours)
+Resear rch (6 hours)

+ED 550A Statistical Methods 3

-ED 550 Methods of Educational Research 3
+ED 550B Critical Analysis of Educational Resea rch 3

-Read ling (3 Hours)
+Readin ng (3 Hours)

-ED 502 Reading Diagnostics and Correction Strategies 3
+ED 502 Reading Diagnostics and Correction Str ategies 3

-Meth ods (12 Hours)
+Metho ds (12 Hours)

 ED 501 Advanced Language Arts Methods 3

 ED 503 Advanced Math Methods 3

 ED 504 Advanced Science Methods 3

-ED 505 Advanced Social Studies Methods 3 ·
+ED 505 Advanced Social Studies Methods 3

-Instit utional Requirements (6 Hours)
+Institut tional Requirements (3 Hours)

-CS 534 Doctrine of Revelation 3

-MI 601 Cross-Cultural Ministries Practicum 3
+CS 500 Word and Witness in the Workplace 3